 In yet another instance to show how the Bhartiya Janata Party (BJP) and Rashtriya Swayamsevak Sangh (RSS) distort history to suit their communal agenda and to gain political mileage, the party’s Kerala unit chief Kummanam Rajasekharan called the Malabar Rebellion of 1921, also known as Moplah Rebellion, “the first jihadi massacre” in Kerala.

-Rajasekharan, who lead the yatra as it entered Muslim-dominated Malappuram district, said that depicting unprovoked massacre of Hindus as part of the independence struggle is an insult to history as well as the majority community in the state.
+Rajasekharan, who led the yatra as it entered Malappuram district, said that depicting "unprovoked massacre of Hindus" as part of the independence struggle is an insult to history as well as the majority community in the state.

-“If it were an agitation against British rule, why were thousands of people butchered and temples destroyed?
-It high time we stopped glorifying this massacre depicting it as freedom struggle.
-If anyone is given pension on behalf of this rebellion, it should be given to those who had to flee their homes during the riot and the dependents of the victims of the jihadi massacre”, he is quoted as saying by media.
+“If it were an agitation against the British rule, why were thousands of people butchered and temples destroyed?
+It is high time we stopped glorifying this massacre depicting it as freedom struggle.
+If anyone is given pension on behalf of this rebellion, it should be given to those who had to flee their homes during the "riot" and the dependents of the victims of the "jihadi massacre"”, he is quoted as saying by media.

-The Malabar rebellion or Moplah rebellion of 1921 was an uprising of Muslims tenants against the British government and Hindu landlords, and the culmination of a series of revolts that recurred throughout the 19th century and early 20th century.
+The Malabar rebellion or Moplah rebellion of 1921 was an uprising of Muslims peasants against the British government and Hindu landlords, and the culmination of a series of revolts that occurred throughout the 19th century and early 20th century.

-It began as a reaction against a heavy-handed crackdown on the Khilafat Movement, the campaign also supported by top Congress leaders including Mahatma Gandhi, in defense of the Ottoman Caliphate by the British authorities in the Eranad and Valluvanad taluks of Malabar.
+It began as a reaction against a heavy-handed crackdown on the Khilafat Movement, that was also supported by top Congress leaders including Mahatma Gandhi, in defense of the Ottoman Caliphate by the British authorities in the Eranad and Valluvanad taluks of Malabar.

 In initial stages, a number of minor clashes took place between Khilafat volunteers and the police, but the violence soon spread across the region.
 The Mappilas attacked and took control of police stations, British government offices, courts and government treasuries.
-The Hindus loyal to the British rule also came under attack.
-And it is because of this the right wing Hindu extremists and biased British historians to sow the seeds of communal divide gave it a communal colour claiming “fight against the British ended up as large-scale massacre and persecution of Hindus”.
+The Hindus loyal to the British rule also came under the attack.
+It is because of this the right wing Hindu extremists and biased British historians - in order to sow the seeds of communal divide, gave it a communal colour claiming “the fight against the British ended up as large-scale massacre and persecution of Hindus”.